badrjlil/BADRJLIL/README.md

 ---

-> ⚡ *“Engineering solutions that bring value and efficiency to real-world systems.”*
+> ⚡ *“Engineering elegant, scalable systems that create impact — one line of code at a time.”*